keyboardio/Chrysalis/product-status.md

 - Changing device settings
 - Factory reset
 - Custom firmware updates for the Atreus and Model 01
+- Loading stock firmware for the Atreus and Model 01

 ## Device support